daenamcclintock/NFT_Art_Generator/art_engine/README.md

 ```sh
 yarn install
 ```
+OR

-Alternatively you can run this command if you have node installed.
+You can run this command if you have node installed.

 ```sh
 npm install